programming-conference/programming-conference.github.io/index.markdown

 * Database programming
 * Visual and live programming
 * Data mining and machine learning programming, and for programming
-* Interpreters, virtual machines and compilers
+* Interpreters, virtual machines, and compilers
 * Modularity and separation of concerns
 * Model-based development
 * Metaprogramming and reflection